zachpmanson/notes/notes/Notes/Software/AI/Generative AI/Large Language Models/LLaMA/LLaMA.md

 ## Links

 - [llama.cpp](https://github.com/ggerganov/llama.cpp), a port of Facebook's LLaMA model in C/C++
-	- designed to run the model using 4-bit [[quantization]] on a MacBook
+	- designed to run the model using 4-bit [[Quantization]] on a MacBook

 ## Magnets